Academic Catalog

 6-12 Credits

-First semester of capstone research experience involving synthesis of a research question, development of appropriate experimental design, as well as data collection, analyses, interpretation, and result dissemination by teams of students under the direction of one or more faculty members.
+Explores research experiences including the synthesis of the relevant scientific resources, review/development of research question, and initial data collection involving hands on experience with testing apparatus by teams of students under the direction of one or more faculty members.
 Prerequisites: EXSS 37500.
-3 credits.
 (F,Y)

-This course will provide exploration and self-reflection upon the relationship between the Ithaca College core curriculum courses and its application to the field of Exercise Science.
-Emphasis on the creation of a reflective artifact that demonstrates the changes that have occurred as a result of the ICC experience inside and outside the study of exercise science.
-Prerequisites: Senior standing, permission of instructor.
-(S,Y)
+This course will provide exploration and self-reflection upon the relationship between the Ithaca College core curriculum courses and its application to the field of Exercise Science and/or Athletic Training.
+Emphasis on the creation of a reflective artifact that demonstrates the changes that have occurred as a result of the ICC experience inside and outside of their major study.
+Permission of instructor required.
+(F,S,Y)

 Attributes: CP